solace-fi/solace-docs/docs/dev-docs/frontend/hooks.md

 | :--- | :------------------------------------------------------------------- |
 | Network | `activeNetwork`
 | Wallet | `activeWalletConnector`

-Returns an object of configuration gas data based on the transaction type supported by the network and the wallet connector.
+| CachedData | `gasPrices`

+Returns 3 gas functions as an object.
+One function returns the product gas limit, one returns gas data fields based on a selected gas option, and one returns the default gas data field automatically.

 ## useGetLatestBlock.ts